ers6/fbeyes_v2/ia_workflow/bulk_upload_workflow.md

 # Bulk Upload Workflow
 Adapted from Washington University University Libraries bulk upload documentation.
+- Ensure that you have downloaded the [Internet Archive python library](https://archive.org/developers/index.html).
 - Sign into your Internet Archive account via terminal.
 To do so, open your terminal and enter the following:
     `ia configure`
 - When prompted, enter the email address and password for your Internet Archive account.